 - 34.5 milligrams phosphorus (3 percent DV)

-Couscous vs. Other Rices, Pastas and Grains
+Couscous vs. Other Grains

 Nutritionally, couscous is similar to many rices, grains and pastas.
 The biggest differences, in many ways, are the presence of gluten and the type of couscous (whole wheat vs. refined).
 In other ways, couscous is similar to (although maybe just a tad more unhealthy than) most rices, pastas and grains.